dartsidedev/ugly-fullstack-dart-meetup-clone/README.md

 ## Background

-> UG.ly!
-Yeah, easiest thing ever is naming things.
+> Vince's thought: Yeah, easiest thing ever is naming things.
 Hmmm.
 I'm developing an app that's similar to Meetup.com and focuses on user groups...
-UG...
-Now, I need one of the fancy top-level domains that the cool kids use. `.dev`, `.io`, `.ly`, `.app`.
-Oh! `UG.ly`, terrific.
-Let's buy that domain, I'm sure it's still free and I'm the first person on the planet who thought of this.
+UG.
+Now, I need one of the fancy top-level domains that the cool kids use. `.dev`, `.io`, `.app`, `.co`, `.ly`.
+Oh! **`UG.ly`**, terrific.
+Let's buy that domain, I'm sure it's still available and I'm the first person on the planet who thought of this.

-Well, well, well, all jokes aside.
+Well, well, well...
+How about I stop funking around.
 This project should be ready this weekend, so better get started.

 This repository contains a simplified [Meetup](https://meetup.com) clone written in Dart.
 The web app, the mobile app, and the backend are all written in Dart.
 This project serves as an experiment for my talk about Full-stack development in Dart.